 Video courtesy: goo.gl/bXp5ob

 If your job involves heavy lifting, pulling, carrying, moving or pushing items there are several potential troubles that can happen like back and muscle injuries, breaking of limbs and even heart problems.
-A firm can make use of visualization and quite simply explain to each employee the care that they should take depending upon their physical features and health condition.
-For example, an organization can easily advice an employee with breathing or other health issues what amount of work he should do each day, how he should go about his work, the maximum weight he can lift etc. This also help employees divide work among each other and they can easily choose who is suitable for a higher workload.
-Likewise, if you are employed in an environment that involves a lot of chemicals, smoke, fuel, explosions and so on visualization can help you determine the safety compliance.
-The kind of safety equipments you should wear, the distance you should maintain and the various do’s and don’t’s can easily be communicated.
+A firm can make use of interactive visualization and quite simply explain to each employee, the care that they should take depending on their physical features and health condition.
+For example, an organization can easily advice an employee with breathing or other health issues what amount of work he should do each day, how he should go about his work, the maximum weight he can lift etc. This also helps employees divide work among each other and they can easily choose who is suitable for a higher workload.
+Likewise, if you are employed in an environment that involves a lot of chemicals, smoke, fuel, explosions and so on, interactive visualization and 3D simulation can help you determine the safety compliance.
+The kind of safety equipment you should wear, the distance you should maintain and the various do’s and don’ts can easily be communicated.
 The same applies to people working with animals or infectious plants.
 What could go wrong if such compliances are not met and how to help someone who is in danger will also be clearly known to employees and this makes working environment safer.

 Video courtesy: goo.gl/ZT9j0n